Figure 1: The evolution of deployment units from physical computers to abstracted functions is core to Serverless Computing

 $ az functionapp create --name <app_name> --storage-account <storage_name> --resource-group myResourceGroup \ --plan myAppServicePlan --deployment-source-url https://github.com/Azure-Samples/functions-quickstart-linux

 Command line creation of an Azure Function requires a bit of upfront configuration to make a deployment.
-You can read the details of the process at this link.
+You can read the details of the process.

 Being able to work at the command line is useful in terms of deployment efficiency.
 However, the real impact is that command line manipulation of serverless functions opens a door that allows the technology to be used in a Continuous Integration/Continuous Deployment CI/CD process.
 Controlling serverless function technology under CI/CD allows it to be used under automation at web scale.